wp-plugins/twig-the-twitter-integrator/readme.txt

 * <strong><tt>Clear Cache</tt></strong> - Clear the most recent entries in the cache and refresh them from Twitter.
 This may be useful if you are experience data issues.

 == Changelog ==

+= 0.17.1 =

+* Fixed "You do not have sufficient permissions to access this page." bug when accessing Settings page.

 = 0.17 =